2006 WNBA expansion draft

-The Women's National Basketball Association (WNBA) held their fourth expansion draft on November 16, 2005 for the Chicago Sky.
+The Women's National Basketball Association (WNBA) held their fourth expansion draft on November 16, 2005, for the Chicago Sky.
 This draft allowed the Chicago Sky to select players from the existing WNBA teams to fill their debut roster prior to the start of the 2006 WNBA season.

 On November 1, 2005, the existing WNBA teams submitted a list of six protected players from their 2005 rosters.
 On November 15, the Sky reviewed these lists and then selected one player from each of the other 13 teams.
-The results of this draft were then publicized on November 16, 2005.
+The results of this draft were then publicized the next day.